-On the other hand, although most state courts that have considered the question have decided to follow the federal lead, of the 43 states with a speech or debate clause in their own constitution, 15 have not yet reported a decision applying it to their own legislators or legislative staff.
-See also Huefner, supra, at 259-61 & n.145.
+Of the 43 states with a speech or debate clause in their own constitution, 13 have not yet reported a decision applying it to their own legislators or legislative staff.1

-The Minnesota Constitution has a speech or debate clause, art.
+The Minnesota Constitution has a speech or debate clause, MN.
+CONST. art.
 IV, § 10, that is identical to the Speech or Debate Clause in the United States Constitution.

-For any speech or debate in either house they shall not be questioned in any other place.
+"For any speech or debate in either house they shall not be questioned in any other place."